The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Yes, there’s a risk some fish could contain mercury and other contaminants, but the American Heart Association says that the advantages of eating fish outweigh the dangers.

-The association suggests eating a vast array of seafood to minimize any adverse results.
+The association suggests eating vast seafood to minimize any adverse results.
 Canned light tuna, shrimp, salmon, pollock, and catfish tend to have the lowest amounts of mercury.
 At the same time, swordfish, shark, mackerel, and tilefish possess the highest quantities and should be avoided, especially by children and pregnant women.

 Dairy products are also an excellent source of protein.
 Eating a cube of feta cheese or Greek yogurt for breakfast or a snack is encouraged to the Mediterranean diet, so long as it is in moderation.